ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-7-1.md

-Chapter 7: Developing Self-Awareness and Self-Management: Understanding the Importance of Self-Awareness and Self-Management in Coaching and Mentoring
+Understanding the Importance of Self-Awareness and Self-Management in Coaching and Mentoring
 ======================================================================================================================================================

 Developing self-awareness and self-management skills is essential for effective coaching and mentoring.
 In this chapter, we will explore the importance of self-awareness and self-management in coaching and mentoring.